whozDougie/StandUpPicker-ElectronJs/README.md

 ```
 Note: There is no validation for this json so make sure it is well formed.

-Also you can change the default window dimensions by chaning settings.json:
+Also you can change the default window dimensions by chaning settings.json - this will exist in the user data folder:
 ```
 {
     "window": {